-McManus, a graduate of Ranedged out Garland Ward in a run-off election.
+McManus, a graduate of Randolph County High School, edged out Garland Ward in a run-off election.
 Merle Wade and Buford Howard were eliminated in the primary election held on April 3.

-Three other new SGA offipers also will take office this summer.
-They are Billy Nale, vice-president; Ann Brothers, secretary; and Ellis Morris,
+Three other new SGA officers also will take office this summer.
+They are Billy Nale, vice-president; Ann Brothers, secretary; and Ellis Morris, treasurer.